LTZ1000

-The LTZ1000 is a high-precision, ultra-stable Zener diode voltage reference originally developed by Carl Nelson for Linear Technology.
+The LTZ1000 is a high-precision, ultra-stable subsurface Zener diode voltage reference originally developed by Carl Nelson for Linear Technology (now Analog Devices).
 It consists of a Zener reference packaged along with an integrated heater and temperature sensor designed to hold the device at a constant temperature for improved stability.

 Overview

 The LTZ1000's internal reference is an ovenized Zener diode that is kept at a constant temperature by an internal resistive heater.
 An internal sensing transistor is used in tandem with external hardware to drive the heater and maintain the reference's constant internal temperature.
 Because of its high sensitivity, the LTZ1000 must be thermally isolated from the rest of the circuit and housed in an enclosure that is well shielded from air currents for optimal performance.
-The device's output voltage ranges from 7 to 7.5V on a chip-to-chip basis, with a noise figure of 1.2µV peak to peak and a long-term drift of 2µV/√kHr.
+The device's output voltage ranges from 7 to 7.5V on a chip-to-chip basis, with a noise figure of 1.2 μV peak to peak and a long-term drift of 2 μV/√kHr.